KiLJ4EdeN/fastapi_tf-keras_example/README.md

 # fastapi_tf-keras_example
-Minimal model serving using fastapi.
+Minimal model serving in 24 lines of code using fastapi.
 A model is trained on the mnist dataset and exposed through a service to provide predictions uploaded on images.